-- 1. The insurance afforded to such additional insured only applies to the extent permitted by law: and - 2.
-If coverage provided to the additional insured is required by a contract or agreement, the insurance afforded to such additional insured will not be broader than that which you are required by the contract or agreement to provide for such additional insured.

-- B. With respect to the insurance afforded to these additional insureds, the following is added to Section III - Limits Of Insurance: - If coverage provided to the additional insured is required by a contract or agreement, the most we will pay on behalf of the additional insured is the amount of insurance - 1.
-Required by the contract or agreement; or - 2.
-Available under the applicable limits of insurance;
+- 1. The insurance afforded to such additional insured only applies to the extent permitted by law; and - If coverage provided to the additional insured is required by a contract or agreement, the insurance afforded to such additional insured will not be broader than that which you are required by the contract or agreement to provide for such additional insured. - additional insureds, the following is added to Section III - Limits Of Insurance: If coverage provided to the additional insured is required by a contract or agreement, the most we will pay on behalf of the additional insured is the amount of insurance:1.
+Required by the contract or agreement; or whichever is less.
+This endorsement shall not increase the applicable limits of insurance.